StanfordVL/iGibson/docs/renderer.md

 #### About the Semantic Segmentation Image

 The mode 'seg' provides a 4-channeled image where the first channel corresponds to the semantic segmentation.
-The values are normalized between 0 and 1, with a normalizing constant of MAX_CLASS_COUNT = 512 (defined in 'utils/constants.py').
+The values are normalized between 0 and 1, with a normalizing constant of `MAX_CLASS_COUNT = 512` (defined in `utils/constants.py`).
 The following code is helpful to unnormalize the segmentation image:

 ```
 [segmentation] = self.env.simulator.renderer.render(modes=('seg'))
 seg = (segmentation[:, :, 0:1] * MAX_CLASS_COUNT).astype(np.int32)
 ```
-This transformation is directly performed if the segmentation is accessed through a VisionSensor (e.g., as part of the iGibsonEnv) using the method get_seg.
+This transformation is directly performed if the segmentation is accessed through a `VisionSensor` (e.g., as part of the iGibsonEnv) using the method `get_seg`.